framps/raspiBackup/helper/README.md

     !!
 This dialogue can only be called up (as protection against accidental wrong entries) by using the --delete option.

     I have also made a few optical changes and removed the completely superfluous dash lines.

+	At the suggestion of a user, I have defined the color output of the texts myself with a config file, as they are not all clearly visible on every background.

+	The config file must be saved under /usr/local/etc/raspiBackupDialog.conf

+	Contents:

+	xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+	#!/bin/bash

+	# Configure the colors to be displayed for the output texts in raspiBackupDialog

+	# Possible colors ( RED YELLOW GREEN BLUE CYAN VIOLET )

+	# Questions (dialog)
+	QUESTION=“$YELLOW”

+	# Error
+	FAIL=“$RED”

+	# Confirmations Info
+	CONFIRMATION=“$GREEN”

+	xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 7. raspiBackupMsg2JSON.sh - Parses the raspiBackup message file and generates a JSON doc which represents the messages